-The Southeast Kansas Economic Development District submitted an initial Overall Economic Development Program (OEDP) in 1975.
-This 2014 CEDS serves to update the District's 2010 OEDP/CEDS.
+The Southeast Kansas Economic Development District (EDD) submitted an initial Overall Economic Development Program (OEDP) in 1975.
+This 2019 CEDS serves to update the Districts 2014 OEDP/CEDS.
 It presents new and revised data illustrating both the progress and needs of the region.
-The 2014 CEDS prioritizes issues that impede economic prosperity and growth on both a regional-specific and county-specific level.
-Regional- and county-specific strategies for dealing with Priority Issues are delineated in the 2014 CEDS.
-The 2014 CEDS serves as a resource guide to government officials, community leaders and development practitioners.
-The goals and Program of Work represents the efforts of the Economic Development District (EDD) to collaborate in the use of scarce, natural, human and programmatic resources.
-This document reflects the efforts of the region's economic development practice throughout the EDD.
-The 2014 CEDS will serve to outline activities and program strategies that are to be implemented through the year 2018.
+The 2019 CEDS prioritizes issues that impede economic prosperity and growth on both a regional-specific and county-specific level.
+Regional- and county-specific strategies for dealing with Priority Issues are delineated in the 2019 CEDS.
+The 2019 CEDS serves as a resource guide to government officials, community leaders, and development practitioners.
+The goals and Program of Work represents the efforts of the EDD to collaborate in the use of scarce, natural, human, and programmatic resources.
+This document reflects the efforts of the region's economic development infrastructure to reduce duplication of effort and realize greater economies of scale in development practice throughout the EDD.
+The 2019 CEDS will serve to outline activities and program strategies that are to be implemented through the year 2024.

-The Economic Development District operates as the Southeast Kansas Regional Planning Commission (SEKRPC).
-SEKRPC is an association of county governments established by interlocal agreements under Kansas Statute 12-716 in 1974.
-The designated counties include Allen, Anderson, Bourbon, Cherokee, Crawford, Coffey, Labette, Linn, Montgomery, Neosho, Wilson and Woodson.
+The EDD operates as the Southeast Kansas Regional Planning Commission (SEKRPC).
+The SEKRPC is an association of county governments established by inter-local agreements under Kansas Statute 12-716 in 1974.
+The designated counties include Allen, Anderson, Bourbon, Cherokee, Crawford, Coffey, Labette, Linn, Montgomery, Neosho, Wilson, and Woodson.

 The SEKRPC's active membership consists of twelve counties as well as 66 communities.
-The SEKRPC Executive Committee consists of twelve members, one from each membership county and one at-large member appointed by their County Commission.
+The SEKRPC Executive Committee consists of twelve members, one from each membership county, and one at-large member appointed by their County Commission.
 The listings for the Executive Committee and General Commission members are contained within the document.
 The SEKRPC General Commission consists of four delegates and one alternate from each county.
-The Regional CEDS Committee was appointed by the Executive Committee and the respective Board of County Commissioners to oversee the 2014 CEDS process.
+The Regional CEDS Committee was appointed by the Executive Committee and the respective Board of County Commissioners to oversee the 2019 CEDS process.
 Additionally, each county was asked to form a CEDS Review Committee.
-These committees were made up of a diverse selection of the population from local government and private sector business and industry to education.
+These committees were made up of a diverse selection of the population from local government, private sector business, industry, and education.
 A list of the regional and county CEDS committee members is also enclosed.

 The district's economic base continues to be a proportional mix of agriculture and industry.
-Economic factors presented in the 2014 CEDS will demonstrate that the region continues to lag substantially behind the State of Kansas, and the nation as a whole, in key economic indicators such as wages, household income and unemployment.
-Based upon the presented factors affecting economic prosperity and growth in Southeast Kansas, the SEKRPC and the CEDS Committees have adopted an active strategy designed to meet the short- and long-term economic development and growth goals and objectives.
+Economic factors presented in the 2019 CEDS will demonstrate that the region continues to lag substantially behind the State of Kansas, and the nation as a whole, in key economic indicators such as wages, household income, and unemployment.
+Based upon the presented factors affecting economic prosperity and growth in southeast Kansas, the SEKRPC and the CEDS Committees have adopted an active strategy designed to meet the short- and long-term economic development and growth goals and objectives.
 The program emphasizes coordination of local action with assistance from State and Federal agencies in addressing major development issues in the district.
 The CEDS considers the needs and resources of all counties within the EDD.